 - Another option that can be exercised, especially if the mailer is from a legitimate retail or such, is to contact them directly and let them know you will not shop with them as long as they use such tactics to advertise.

 - Most Retailers do not knowingly employ spam as a means of advertising, however quite often we receive spam from them.
 The reason is Retailers hire Marketing firms that may employ other firms some of which for economic reasons hire less scrupulous bulk mailing firms.
 Letting a retailer know of this allows them to review whom they do business with.
+This tactic is also prohibited in the CAN-SPAM ACT.

 A Hacker's greatest tools are the oldest tricks in a book written before time.
 Those tricks still work today.